University of Florida Levin College of Law

+For every entering class in its three-year J.D. program, the law school has approximately 200 students.
+According to the college's official 2024 ABA-required disclosures, 95% of graduates obtained employment in either bar-passage-required or JD-advantage employment within 9 months of graduation and 90% obtained bar-passage-required employment (i.e., as attorneys) within 9 months of graduation, the highest rates of any Florida law school.
+Levin students achieved the highest passage rate for first-time takers of all Florida law schools on the Florida summer 2024 bar exam.

+Many prominent Florida political leaders, public servants, jurists, and law firm managers are among the school's alumni.

 History

-The College of Law was founded in 1909.
+The College of Law was founded in 1909 with Albert J. Farrah as its first dean.
 It was first housed in Thomas Hall, and then in Bryan Hall from 1914 to 1969.

 The school excluded African Americans.
 Virgil D. Hawkins was denied admission because he was African American in 1948.
 He appealed to the Florida Supreme Court and then the U.S. Supreme Court for relief.
-The college finally desegregated in the wake of his fight on September 15, 1958 and admitted an African-American student, and its faculty was desegregated shortly thereafter.
+The college finally desegregated in the wake of his fight on September 15, 1958, and admitted an African-American student, and its faculty was desegregated shortly thereafter.

 In 1969, the college moved to its current location in Holland Hall, which is named after the former Florida Governor, U.S. Senator, and alumnus Spessard L. Holland (LL.B.
 '16).
 Holland Hall is located in the northwest section of the university's campus.
 In 1984, Bruton-Geer Hall, named after the parents of alumnus Judge James D. Bruton (LL.B.
 '33) and his wife Quintilla Geer Bruton, was added to the law school complex.

 The College of Law was renamed the Levin College of Law in 1999 after prominent Pensacola trial lawyer and alumnus Fredric G. Levin (J.D.
 '61), who donated $10 million to the college, a sum that was matched by a $10 million grant from the state of Florida to create a $20 million endowment.

 The College of Law underwent a major renovation between 2004 and 2005, creating new academic space and expanding the law library, which was named the Lawton Chiles Legal Information Center after the former Florida Governor, U.S. Senator, and alumnus Lawton Chiles (LL.B.
 '55).

 In September 2012, Supreme Court Justice Clarence Thomas spoke at the College of Law.